Community Updates

 CU-DUT Joint Workshop

-Charith Perera delivered a talk at the joint workshop hosted by Cardiff University and Dalian University of Technology in China, which was centered on the development of Smart and Healthy Buildings and Cities aimed at achieving a Zero-Carbon Future.
-This talk highlighted the crucial role of sensors in enhancing the security of modern infrastructures.
-It delved into the importance of these sensors in detecting and mitigating potential threats in physical spaces, contributing to safer and more secure urban environments.
+Charith Perera delivered a talk at the joint workshop hosted by Cardiff University and Dalian University of Technology, centred on Smart and Healthy Buildings aimed at achieving a zero-carbon future.
+The session highlighted the role of sensors in securing modern infrastructures and mitigating threats in physical environments.

 JAN 2024